GregValiant/GV-PostProcessors/prusa scripts/README.md

-# GregValiant's PostProcessors for PrusaSlicer and Orca
+# GregValiant's PostProcessors for PrusaSlicer, OrcaSlicer, and Bambu Studio

 As I work on these I update the Git page.
 The versions here should work as intended.
 Since I am a one-man-band there may be bugs that I did not catch.
 Let me know if there are issues with the post processors.